zocker-160/ifm/doc/usage.rst

        defined, but none of that type of object have been defined yet.

 ``error: no [type] referred to by 'it'``
-       You've said :keyword:`it` to refer to the last room, item or task tag that was mentioned in the current command, but no tags of that type of object have been mentioned.
+       You've said :samp:`it` to refer to the last room, item or task tag that was mentioned in the current command, but no tags of that type of object have been mentioned.

 ``error: no items referred to by 'them'``
-       You've said :keyword:`them` to refer to all the items mentioned in the current command, but no items have been mentioned.
+       You've said :samp:`them` to refer to all the items mentioned in the current command, but no items have been mentioned.

 ``error: [type] tag [name] already defined``